 Approach – What did you do and how did you do it?

 Result – What did you achieve?
 What was the end result and how does it relate to the job you are applying for?

 Current and Relevant Resume: We are interested in your employment history, relevant qualifications and training.
 These should be presented starting with the most recent (i.e. in reverse chronological order).

 Qualifications: For some roles we need evidence of your formal qualifications (e.g. Law Degree).

 Referee reports: It is not necessary to provide written referee reports with your application.
-If you are selected for further assessment, you may be asked to provide two current referee reports at that time, however the selection panel may seek verbal referee reports from your referees after the assessment.
-Remember, a good referee is someone who is familiar with your skills and abilities, and who is able to comment on your claims against all the selection criteria, and give examples from their own observations.
+If you are selected for further assessment, you may be asked to provide two current referee reports at that time, however the selection panel may seek referee reports from your referees after the assessment.

 Submitting your application

-1. Complete the online Application Cover Sheet (Personal Details) including current referee contact details.
+1. Provide your personal details including current referee contact details.

-2. Combine your statement addressing the selection criteria and your resume outlining your work history, relevant qualifications and training into one document.
+2. Upload your statement addressing the selection criteria or the job specific capabilities and your resume outlining your work history and relevant qualifications.